What makes Starfleet work? Pecs, abs and thighs, baby

 None of this is really new.
 As implied, it’s the formula used in the original series.
 But it’s the execution of it that makes Strange New Worlds such a rewarding gem of a show.
 Ask yourself, what if they just rebooted the franchise altogether?
 And what if they gave it all the resources and creative freedom it could ever need?

 You’d end up with the best looking, best sounding Star Trek of all time.
-You’d easily end up with the best Star Trek on television since Deep Space Nine.
+Easily the best Star Trek on television since Deep Space Nine.
 This is still a franchise that’s not afraid to mine for humor as well as drama, and doesn’t hesitate to ask its audience questions like:

 Do the concepts of freedom and liberty allow for more than one way of thinking?